 In October 2017, Michael E. Cain, MD, vice president for health sciences and medical school dean, appointed Alan J. Lesse, MD, senior associate dean for medical curriculum, as the Faculty Accreditation Lead (FAL) and charged six subcommittees to begin the self-study by completing the 2018/2019 Data Collection Instrument (DCI), which contains all of the information requested by the LCME pertaining to the current academic year.

 Students also play a vital role in the accreditation process.
 While faculty and administration prepared the DCI, a group of students, with guidance from POLITY, formed to conduct the Independent Student Analysis (ISA).
 The ISA consisted of a detailed questionnaire containing questions mandated by the LCME, as well as questions the group drafted to tailor the questionnaire to the Jacobs School.
-The data was collected throughout the month of February 2018, and the student group will present their findings to the task force in late April 2018.
+The data was collected throughout the month of February 2018, and the student group presented their findings to the task force in late April 2018.

 The Liaison Committee on Medical Education (LCME) accredits U.S. and Canadian programs leading to the MD degree.
 Students and graduates of LCME-accredited medical schools are eligible to take the United States Medical Licensing Examination.
 Graduates can enter residencies approved by the Accreditation Council for Graduate Medical Education.
 Graduating from an LCME-accredited school and passing the national licensing examinations are prerequisites for medical licensure in most states.